ayeshanweerasuriya/react_native_jobs/README.md

 # Media Folder

 Explore the application's design through screenshots and a demonstration video available in the "media" folder.
-Additionally, an APK file is provided for hands-on testing.

 ## Known Issues and Pending Components